joelgrus/drunken-avenger/content/data-science-from-scratch.md

 Date: 2015-04-26 12:00
 Category: Life, Data Science, Writing

-I am super-excited to announce that the book I've been working on for more than the last year, <i>Data Science from Scratch: First Principles with Python</i> is finally available! (buy from <a href="http://shop.oreilly.com/product/0636920033400.do">O'Reilly</a>) (buy from <a href="http://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/149190142X">Amazon</a>).
+I am super-excited to announce that the book I've been working on for more than the last year, <i>Data Science from Scratch: First Principles with Python</i> is finally available! (buy from <a href="http://shop.oreilly.com/product/0636920033400.do">O'Reilly</a>, use discount code AUTHD to save some money) (buy from <a href="http://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/149190142X">Amazon</a>).

 My experience learning and teaching data science was that there were two primary paths: